 Cost: $180 + tax per 2-hour group

 Have questions or interested in registering?
-Please contact Diana directly to discuss if this is the right fit for you!
+Please contact Diana directly to set up a 15-minute video call to ensure we feel like a good fit for one another.

 9am-3pm PST each day with a 1 hour lunch break